huggingface/blog/big-bench-audio-release.md

 - **Output:**

   ```
-  The argument is deductively valid.\n\nThe premise states: Every close friend of Myra is neither a cousin of Sue nor a daughter of Tommy.
+  The argument is deductively valid.

+  The premise states: Every close friend of Myra is neither a cousin of Sue nor a daughter of Tommy.
 This is a
   universal statement.
-The conclusion correctly reverses this statement using
- contraposition: No cousin of Sue and no daughter of Tommy is a close friend of
+The conclusion correctly reverses this statement using contraposition: No cousin of Sue and no daughter of Tommy is a close friend of Myra.

- Myra.\n\nThis is a valid application of contraposition.
-If A implies not (B
-or C), then (B or C) implies not A.  The argument is structured correctly and the conclusion follows logically from the premise.
+  This is a valid application of contraposition.
+If A implies not (Bor C), then (B or C) implies not A.  The argument is structured correctly and the conclusion follows logically from the premise.
   ```

 - **Is correct:** `True`